"One of the most responsive barristers."

 Eleena has conducted long running and high profile litigation, as well as undertaking complex advisory work, in every aspect of discrimination law, in which she specialises.

-Eleena is Approved Counsel on the Panel for the Equality & Human Rights Commission.
+Eleena has previously served on the panel of Approved Counsel for the Equality & Human Rights Commission..

 From cases involving allegations of serious and prolonged discrimination in the banking and financial sectors, often said to be on an institutional level, to cases involving small organisations with very limited HR input, Eleena has advised and steered clients through hard fought and emotional litigation.
 Eleena is known for her ability to handle witnesses with the sensitivity and intuition which can turn the tide in discrimination cases as well as fighting her client’s corner robustly.

 From sitting on internal disciplinary and grievance panels for public authorities and the fire brigade, to representing Specialist Registrars at PMETB and GMC, Eleena has a wealth of knowledge, experience and pragmatism when it comes to disciplinary and regulatory work.
 Eleena has acted for and against doctors, nurses, midwives and the police including in high profile cases.